Modeling the Salish Sea

 The Salish Sea encompasses Puget Sound, the Strait of Georgia, the Strait of Juan de Fuca, and the coastal waters of Washington, Oregon, and Vancouver Island.
 We wish to understand the links between the sound and the sea, as well as provide useful information to the public on water properties and circulation features within Puget Sound.
 Ultimately, we will also model the functioning of the ecosystem within the Salish Sea, coupling the hydrodynamic model to a biological box model.

-NEW: Paper describing the 2006 model run and initial results on the Salish Sea subtidal exchange flow published in the Journal of Physical Oceanography.
+Paper describing the 2006 model run and initial results on the Salish Sea subtidal exchange flow published in the Journal of Physical Oceanography.
 PDF.

 |Model validation results||Model analysis and movies||Ecosystem model|